mattangus/Segmentation_Stats/README.md

 *Notice*: Always use the number of classes plus one.
 All values higher than number of classes (e.g. 255 for ignore) are grouped into the top class.

-**Performance**: Using a TitanXp and 8 computing threads/streams I get around 36.8403 im/sec.
+**Performance**: Using a TitanXp and 8 computing threads/streams I get around 36.8403 im/sec with resizing and 63.7906 im/sec without.

 There are 3 available stats currently implemented:
 ## Frequency